 His play Married Blitz won Best Play at the Volgograd International Theatre Festival in Russia.
-He’s had many books and articles published on modern theatre and playwrights.
+He has published many books and articles on modern theatre and playwrights.
 His book At the Sharp End (Methuen, 2008) was nominated for The Theatre Book Prize and the Writers' Guild Book Award.

 Areas of expertise

 - Modern British Drama with a particular expertise in post-1945 British Playwrights

 - Political Theatre - especially the plays of Edward Bond

 - Visions from The Tower of Song.
 Spirituality and Desire in Leonard Cohen’s Songs and Poems.
 (Cambridge Scholars Publishing, 2017)

 - Edward Bond: a critical study (Commissioned by Palgrave Macmillan, 2011, publication date 2012/3).
 This study represents the first major monograph of Edward Bond in twenty years.
 Whilst evaluating the fifty year arc of Bond’s writing career (1962-2012) it will focus upon an in-depth discussion and examination of the post-1995 ‘Late Plays’.
 These plays have not previously received scholarly attention or discussion.

 - At the Sharp End – uncovering the work of five leading dramatists.
 Published by Methuen (A&C Black), 2008.
 ISBN 978-0-7136-8507-7.
 Nominated for the Theatre Book Prize 2008 and the Writers Guild of Great Britain Book Award 2008.